splunk/observability-workshop/docs/smartagent/prep.md

     === "Output"
         ```text
-        Warning: Permanently added 'YOUR_IP-ADDRESS' (ECDSA) to the list of known hosts.
+        Warning: Permanently added 'YOUR IP ADDRESS' (ECDSA) to the list of known hosts.

-        ubuntu@YOUR_IP-ADDRESS's password:
+        ubuntu@YOUR IP ADDRESS's password:
         ```

     To login to your instance please use the password provided by the Workshop host.